akeonimartin/prompts/rules_prompt_architecture.md

 # Summary

-A disciplined prompt has one governing objective, is feasible within the available information and model capacity, clearly defines its scope and analytical level, employs coherent and properly prioritized constraints, aligns its requested structure with the underlying reasoning, maintains conceptual stability in its key terms, matches the strength of its conclusions to the strength of its evidence, controls the influence of external context, and protects the hierarchy of instructions across input channels.
+A disciplined prompt has one governing objective, is feasible within the available information and model capacity, clearly defines its scope and analytical level, specifies its intended audience and use context, employs coherent and properly prioritized constraints, aligns its requested structure with the underlying reasoning, maintains conceptual stability in its key terms, matches the strength of its conclusions to the strength of its evidence, controls the influence of external context, and protects the hierarchy of instructions across input channels.
 In such prompts, clarity governs structure, proportionality governs inference, hierarchy governs safety, and capacity governs limits.